DOCA NVMe Emulation Application Guide

 NSID – the identifier of the namespace from which the data is being read.

-LBA (logical block address) – the starting address of the data to be read within the namespace.
+LBA – the starting address of the data to be read within the namespace.

-Destination buffer – The controller retrieves the read data from the namespace and sends it to the host memory, where the destination buffer is specified using PRP or SGL.
+Destination buffer – The controller gets the read data from the namespace and sends it to the host memory, where the destination buffer is specified using PRP or SGL.

-Upon completion, the controller posts a completion entry to the I/O CQ that includes a status code indicating success or failure.
+Upon completion, the controller posts a completion entry to the I/O Completion Queue which includes a status code indicating success or failure.

-SPDK_NVME_OPC_WRITE 0x01 command is one of the core I/O operations in NVMe.
-This command is issued by the host to write data to a specific namespace at a given LBA.
+The write command is also one of the core I/O operations in NVMe. this command is issued by the host to write data to a specific namespace at a given logical block address (LBA).

-NSID – identifier of the namespace where the data is being written
+NSID – The identifier of the namespace where the data is being written

-Upon completion, the controller posts a completion entry to the I/O CQ, which includes a status code indicating the success or failure of the write operation.
+Upon completion, the controller posts a completion entry to the I/O Completion Queue, which includes a status code indicating the success or failure of the write operation.

-The Storage Performance Development Kit (SPDK) is an open-source framework that provides tools and libraries for building high-performance, scalable storage solutions, particularly for NVMe devices.
-SPDK enables applications to implement transport protocols for NVMe over Fabrics (NVMe-oF) by bypassing the kernel and using user-space drivers, allowing direct interaction with storage hardware.
+The Storage Performance Development Kit (SPDK) is an open-source framework that offers tools and libraries for building high-performance, scalable storage solutions, particularly for NVMe devices.
+SPDK allows applications to implement transport protocols for NVMe over Fabrics (NVMe-oF) by bypassing the kernel and using user-space drivers, enabling direct interaction with storage hardware.
 This approach significantly reduces latency and overhead, making it ideal for demanding storage environments.

 SPDK Threading Model

-SPDK's threading model is designed for high concurrency, scalability, and low-latency I/O processing.
-It operates on a cooperative multitasking model where SPDK threads are assigned to pollers, and tasks are executed entirely in user space without kernel involvement.
-Each SPDK thread runs on a dedicated CPU core, ensuring minimal context switching and allowing tight control over workloads in a non-preemptive environment.
+SPDK’s threading model is designed for high concurrency, scalability, and low-latency I/O processing.
+It operates on a cooperative multitasking model where SPDK threads are assigned to pollers and tasks are executed entirely in user space without kernel involvement.
+Each SPDK thread runs on a dedicated CPU core, ensuring minimal context switching and enabling tight control over workloads in a non-preemptive environment.

 Reactor Threads

-At the core of this model are reactor threads, which serve as SPDK's main execution threads responsible for handling I/O processing and application logic.
-Each reactor thread is bound to a specific core and operates in polling mode, continuously checking for tasks and I/O requests instead of relying on interrupts.
+At the core of this model are reactor threads, which are SPDK's main execution threads responsible for handling I/O processing and application logic.
+Each reactor thread is bound to a specific core and runs in polling mode, meaning it continuously polls for tasks and I/O requests rather than relying on interrupts.

 Example: